10 Best Inner Chest Exercises To Build Mass

 3. Dumbbell fly

-The dumbbell fly utilizes a chest fly movement pattern to isolate the muscles of the chest, help the muscles to grow better and become stronger.
+The dumbbell fly utilizes a chest fly movement pattern to isolate the chest muscles, helping the muscles to grow better and become stronger.

-The dumbbell fly takes advantage of arm rotation to really target all areas of the pecs, but most significantly the inner chest.
+The dumbbell fly takes advantage of arm rotation to really target all areas of the pecs, but most significantly, the inner chest.

 It is often thought of as a classic bodybuilding movement, as the goal of the exercise is to isolate the chest for aesthetic purposes.